 On Friday 18 April they claimed that they had found ‘blood-stained items’ the nature of which they declined to specify.They might have ‘an innocent explanation’, the police said.
-And last week, the police attributed malign significance to two milk teeth they had found, linking them to some fragments of bone which have not as yet even been identified as human.
+And last week, the police attributed malign significance to they had found, linking them to some fragments of bone which have not as yet even been identified as human.

 THE PROBLEM IS THAT THESE complaints about abuse have not been followed up by the kind of careful and sensitive police inquiry required in such circumstances.
 Instead they have been met with a high-profile, sensational investigation which has been conducted at times with quite extraordinary recklessness.
 The officer in charge of this investigation has, by his own admission, deliberately sought maximum publicity, and has done so with the explicit purpose of generating more allegations against former care workers.